Gamaliel Cordoba: Fraud audit of Bulacan flood control projects

+According to the ABS-CBN report, the four FARs cover flood-control projects in Bulacan, and were submitted after COA reviews exposed serious and recurring signs of misuse of public funds in works awarded to private contractors despite claims of project completion.

+In December 2025, the Commission on Audit (COA) flagged four flood control projects in Bulacan with a combined value of around ₱330.5 million after its fraud audit uncovered “ghost” structures and other irregularities in the implementation of contracts awarded to Wawao Builders by the Department of Public Works and Highways (DPWH).
+According to COA, the projects either lacked physical structures at their approved locations or had evidence of falsified completion reports despite being fully paid.

+In a statement, the Commission on Audit (COA) disclosed that it recently forwarded four fraud audit reports (FARs) to the Independent Commission for Infrastructure, detailing DPWH Bulacan 1st District Engineering Office projects amounting to ₱330,512,956.97.

-COA Chairman Gamaliel Cordoba announced a series of reforms to strengthen transparency and accountability within the agency following recent anomalies in flood-control projects, saying at a Senate finance committee hearing on October 14 that the COA is investigating its own personnel for possible negligence or complicity, with findings to be submitted to the agency’s internal affairs office for possible sanctions.
+COA Chairman Gamaliel Cordoba announced a series of reforms to strengthen transparency and accountability within the agency following recent anomalies in flood-control projects, saying at a Senate finance committee hearing on October 14 that the COA is investigating its own personnel for possible negligence or complicity, with findings to be submitted to the agency's internal affairs office for possible sanctions.
 He emphasized that accountability would be enforced “at every layer,” and that officials and employees will now be required to declare any personal or financial interests related to their work.
 Cordoba also ordered the periodic reassignment of resident auditors and directed fraud auditors to conduct surprise inspections to ensure proper oversight.
 To further prevent falsification, COA will soon require geotagging for all infrastructure projects, including those outside the Department of Public Works and Highways (DPWH).
 The agency is also reviewing the reintroduction of pre-audit procedures for government offices with weak internal controls.